ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 If we parse a string and pretty print the result, we back the string.
 A useful relationship for testing these tools.

 This course is not about building parsers and pretty printers.
-This task is largely automated and Haskell provides several tools for building parsers.
+This task is largely automated, Haskell provides tools for building parsers, and parser generators are widely available for other languages.
 I will provide examples using [Parsec](https://wiki.haskell.org/Parsec), a monadic parser combinator tool for writing and composing parsers.
 After some setup, Parsec is not difficult to extend to the languages we would like to discuss.
 For more details there are a number of online tutorials and chapters in major Haskell texts.
 For now, let's assume we have the `parseAE` and `pprintAE` functions available.

 ## Evaluator